 Ghapama is a bright and mouth-watering dish that symbolizes unity and friendship.
 In the old days in Armenia, not a single festive table was complete without ghapama.

 After all, there is a song praising this Armenian winter dish called “Hey Jan, Ghapama.”
-It is performed by Harut Pambukhchyan in a sincere tone, inviting everyone to the feast.
+Harut Pambukhchyan performs it in a sincere tone, inviting everyone to the feast.

 Ghapama is prepared by removing the insides of the pumpkin.
 The top of the pumpkin is cut off.
 Boiled rice, nuts, and dried fruits such as chopped almonds, apples, apricots, plums, dates, prunes, and raisins are added inside of the pumpkin.

-Since ghapama has become widespread in both Eastern and European cuisine, people began to put any dried fruits and nuts of the chef’s choice in it.
+Since ghapama has become widespread in Eastern and European cuisine, people have begun to add any dried fruits and nuts of the chef’s choice to it.

 Where to Eat Ghapama in Yerevan